benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 subtitle: Tearing Down Trees in One Line of Code
 ---

 If you visit [Stack Overflow Jobs](https://www.stackoverflow.com/jobs) you'll see that our job search form supports a simple advanced search syntax, including Boolean operators and a number of custom filters such as technology tags and minimum salary.
-For example, I hate writing JavaScript, but my loyalties can be bought, so I might type [`[c#] and (salary:50000gbp or not [javascript])`](https://stackoverflow.com/jobs?sort=i&q=%5Bc%23%5D+and+(salary%3A50000gbp+or+not+%5Bjavascript%5D)) into the search box.
+For example, I hate writing JavaScript, but my loyalties can be bought, so I might type [`[c#] and (not [javascript] or salary:50000gbp)`](https://stackoverflow.com/jobs?sort=i&q=%5Bc%23%5D+and+(salary%3A50000gbp+or+not+%5Bjavascript%5D)) into the search box.
 This advanced search syntax is called JQL, for _Jobs Query Language_.

 It should come as no surprise that our codebase contains a miniature compiler for our miniature query language.
 Our compiler is quite vanilla (though it's still my favourite part of the codebase): there's a parser which produces an abstract syntax tree, a pipeline of analysers and transformations which operate on that AST, and a code generator which turns the JQL into an ElasticSearch query.
 (Actually, queries that are simple enough end up skipping the Elastic code generation step, instead being used by an interpreter to search an in-memory cache of jobs.)